 The next verse in the Qur'an mentions money issues, but according to traditional scholars, it also relates to all situations, including hudud, which cover things like theft, rape, adultery, fornication, false accusations, murder, etc. Modernist scholars claim that the Quranic passage specifically refers to financial issues and that its application cannot be extended to other types of issues.
 The women of the Jahiliyyah era are mentioned in this verse of the Qur'an as being ignorant of business practices and problems relating to giving and receiving.
 Maulana Muhammad Ali says, "Two women are required instead of one man," because women didn't participate in business activities and couldn't comprehend the transaction.
 In agreement with Muhammad Ali's justification is Muhammad Asad.
 He asserts that "women, on average, are less familiar with business procedures than men and, as a result, are more likely to commit errors in this regard".
-Similarly, Ibn Taymiyya explains why having two women as witnesses with one man is appropriate by saying that "generally, women are not involved in buving and selling activities or related places."
+Similarly, Ibn Taymiyya explains why having two women are involved in buying and selling activities or related places."